DefaultGen/simple-denote.nvim/README.md

 # simple-denote.nvim

-The plugin provides a command `:Denote note` that creates a new note with a filename similar to the emacs `denote` package.
-For example: `20240601T174946--how-to-tie-a-tie__lifeskills_clothes.md`.
+This plugin provides a command `:Denote note` that prompts for a title and tags, then creates a new file using the emacs `denote` package file-naming scheme:

+`DATE==SIGNATURE--TITLE__KEYWORDS.EXTENSION`

+For example:
+1. `20240601T174946--how-to-tie-a-tie__lifeskills_clothes.md`
+2. `20240601T180054--i-have-no-tags.md`
+3. `20240601T193022__im_only_tags.md`
+4. `20240601T200121.md`
+5. `20240601T213392=1a1--i-have-a-signature__denote_coolstuff.md` (Not yet implemented)

-There is no support for frontmatter, signatures, or any other denote features because I don't use them.
+There is no support for frontmatter or any other denote features.
 I just like the file-naming scheme.

 You can read more about the denote file-naming scheme here: https://protesilaos.com/emacs/denote#h:4e9c7512-84dc-4dfb-9fa9-e15d51178e5d